simonsobs/nemo/examples/equD56/README.md

 relation parameters given in the `massOptions` dictionary - so for the Arnaud et al. (2010) based scaling relation, the number of clusters in the mocks will be larger than what is observed.

+You can also take a look at the `nemoCosmo` script for more examples of how to use the selection function routines.
+This is experimental, and currently does not recover the same parameters as used for the mock catalogs.